Use Your Knowledge of Christ to Live a Better Life

 If we’re not careful, it can be easy for you and me to allow the “don’t haves” in our lives to become a source of incessant worry and stress.
 But, instead of being consumed by worry, stress, and anxiety, what we really need to be doing is thanking God for what we do have, and doing our best to make the most of that.

 For example, you might think you deserve to have a better job than the one you have now.
 So instead of doing your best to be excellent and to go “above and beyond the call of duty” at whatever it is you do, instead, you spend a lot of your time being angry.
 You’re upset because you feel you deserve and/or have earned the right to have more.
 Maybe you want be promoted to a better position with more pay, or maybe you want a higher profile position of authority.
-Well, whether or not you know it, your attitude about your job is likely to be affecting your performance in a negative way, and instead of being considered for a better/higher-paying position, God, (and management) could be waiting for you to excel at the job you have.
+Well, whether or not you know it, your attitude about your job is likely to be affecting your performance in a negative way, and instead of being considered for a better/higher-paying position, God, (and those in management at your company) could be waiting for you to appreciate and to excel in the job you have.

 God tells us in Matthew 13:22, “He also that received seed among the thorns is he that heareth the word; and the care of this world, and the deceitfulness of riches, choke the word, and he becometh unfruitful.”

 According to this Scripture, the cares of the world can obstruct, stifle and suffocate the word of God.
 They can essentially drown the worrier in emotional turmoil, rendering him or her as unfruitful for God.
-Then, when we allow worry and anxiety to overtake our thoughts and capture our emotions, we are cooperating with the enemy’s plan to make us unfit for service to God.
+Then, when we allow worry and anxiety to overtake our thoughts and capture our emotions, we are cooperating with our ultimate enemy’s plan to make us unfit for service to God.
+The best way to demonstrate your faith in the word of God to lay your worries down at his feet.
+In other words, you and I must learn to give our problems to God.
+If we do not learn to do this, then God will continue to let us spin our wheels while not trusting in him, and while trying to solve them ourselves.

 From reading the Bible, it is my understanding that God is not at all impressed with our anxieties and worries.
 In fact, He tells us not to worry, and doesn’t want us to allow ourselves to become overcome and consumed as a result of trying times and situations that come along with living in the world.
 It may be hard to understand how God can expect us not to worry when our worldly problems and concerns seem so big, so urgent, and so critical to our ability to carry on.
 But remember, not everything in God’s universe is meant for us to understand.
 Sometimes we must simply accept the word of God as the word of God, and go from there.
 We must “walk by faith and not by sight,” and sometimes obey God without clearly seeing, and/or without fully understanding.